Bonuses: Helpful Hints

 Never leave your dog in the car at any time of year.
 This is doubly true in the summer.
 Even if you park in the shade and leave your windows open a bit, it can get extremely hot in a parked car.
 Many dogs have died from heat exhaustion caused by this practice.
-These days, so many people are aware of the danger, you are very likely to return to your car to find your windows broken and the police standing by no matter how briefly you were gone.
+These days, so many people are aware of the danger, you are very likely to return to your car to find your windows were broken and the police standing by no matter how briefly you were gone.
 For all these reasons, if you are going somewhere and your dog cannot accompany you, it’s better to leave him home.

 Just like people, dogs may feel even more uncomfortable in the summertime if they are overweight.
 Be sure to keep your dog at a proper weight all year round.
-If he does put on a little weight in the wintertime, switch to a light dog food to help him be slim, svelte and cool in time for summer.
+If he does put on a little weight in the wintertime, switch to light dog food to help him be slim, svelte and cool in time for summer.